The 10 most beautiful Yule logs in Parisian luxury hotels in 2025

 Hôtel de Crillon: the architectural log

-For Christmas 2025, Matthieu Carlin, head pastry chef at the Hôtel de Crillon, unveils a spectacular creation called “Façade du Crillon”.
+For Christmas 2025, Matthieu Carlin, pastry chef at the Hôtel de Crillon, unveils a spectacular creation called “Façade du Crillon”.
 Imagined as an architectural tribute to the iconic building on Place de la Concorde, this log takes the form of a blond chocolate reproduction of the palace’s façade, created with the precision of a goldsmith in collaboration with Christofle.
-Behind this work of art lies a dessert as refined as it is generous: milk chocolate mousse, soft almond cookie, hazelnut praline crunch and caramel fleur de sel flowing heart.
+Behind this work lies a dessert as refined as it is generous: milk chocolate mousse, soft almond cookie, hazelnut praline crunch and caramel fleur de sel flowing heart.
 The whole evokes the classic elegance of the place, while offering a perfectly balanced gourmet experience.
 Available in a limited edition, “Façade du Crillon” is one of this season’s most artistic logs, combining Parisian heritage and pastry excellence.

 Find out more about the hotel’s Christmas creations